Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 And even then, they won’t give a crap.

 Remember, you work at a student newspaper.
 You go there to learn how to write, edit, shoot, design – and lead.
 No one expects you to channel Ben Bradlee, H.L.
 Mencken, and Jonah Jameson.
-(Google the first two; the third is the editor from Spider-Man.)
+(Google the first two; you should know the third.)

-Why?
-Because you’re not going to be hired as a senior editor right out of school – you’ll be handed entry-level work, not a staff to supervise.
+Because you’re not going to be hired as a senior editor right out of school.
+You’ll be handed entry-level work, not a staff to supervise.
 So if your clips are strong, your editorship matters only for what you learned, not for the quality of the work you did.

 Speaking of job interviews…